Belbin 9 Team Roles

 Developed by Dr Meredith Belbin, the model is based on research at Henley Management College.
 It identifies 9 distinct ways people contribute to a team.
 Each with strengths and allowable weaknesses.

-Instead of relying on job titles, Belbin shines a light on behavioural strengths.
+So, instead of relying on job titles, Belbin shines a light on behavioural strengths.

-It helps teams work smarter by making the most of what each person brings to the table.
+This means teams work smarter by making the most of what each person brings to the table.

 Learn more about the 9 Belbin Team Roles